2019 in spaceflight

 This article documents notable spaceflight events during the year 2019.

 Overview

+Astronomy and astrophysics

+The Russian-German X-ray observing satellite Spektr-RG was launched on 13 July.

 Lunar exploration

 The Chinese probe Chang'e 4 made humanity's first soft landing on the far side of the Moon on 3 January and released its Yutu 2 rover to explore the lunar surface on the far side for the first time in human history.

 Israel's SpaceIL, one of the participants in the expired Google Lunar X Prize, launched the first private mission to the Moon in February.
 The Beresheet lander from SpaceIL made the landing attempt in April, but crashed onto the Moon.
 India launched the delayed Chandrayaan-2 lunar orbiter/lander/rover in July; the orbiter reached lunar orbit in September, but the Vikram lander crashed onto the lunar surface.

 Exploration of the Solar System

 The probe New Horizons encountered the Kuiper belt object 486958 Arrokoth on 1 January.
 This is the farthest object from the Sun ever to have a close encounter with a spacecraft.
 The Japanese asteroid exploration mission Hayabusa2 made a second touchdown with 162173 Ryugu to collect samples, and departed for Earth on 12 November.
 NASA declared the Mars rover Opportunity's mission over on 13 February.
 The InSight lander observed the first recorded Marsquake in April.